Elevation: 10,408 ft

-From the 9,660′ saddle at the base of the N ridge, you must immediately attack the crux of this climb.
+From the 9,660-foot saddle at the base of the North Ridge, you must immediately attack the crux of this climb.
 There is a large, imposing block of rock that is directly on the ridge crest.
-Your only option here is to climb a steep chute on the climber’s left/E of the ridge crest to get past this obstruction.
-Initially, you’ll think that you’ll never be able to get back onto the ridge crest, but just keep climbing the steep rock and soon you’ll be able to regain the N ridge.
+Your only option here is to climb a steep chute on the climber’s L/E of the ridge crest to get past this obstruction.
+Initially, you’ll think that you’ll never be able to get back onto the ridge crest, but just keep climbing the steep rock and soon you’ll be able to regain the North Ridge.
 The rock quality here is very good.
 After you regain the ridge, it’s an enjoyable, Class 2 scramble up the ridge crest to the summit.

-Southwest Ridge Route (Descent), Class 2
+Southwest Ridge (Descent), Class 2